hex-inc/web-development-interview-template/README.md

 1) First, install dependencies with `yarn` (or `npm`).
 2) Run `yarn dev` (or `npm dev`).
 The app will start and your terminal will tell you what URL to go to in order to view the app.
 The app will hot reload as you make changes.

+If using VSCode, we highly recommend installing [Prettier](https://github.com/prettier/prettier-vscode) or other code formatting extensions to reduce time formatting code.